tragicdog/my-useful-scripts/README.md

-# my-useful-scripts
+# My Useful Scripts
-a place for random scripts I've written or found around that are useful to me.
+A place for random scripts I've written or found around the internet that I think are useful.